What's Included in the Price

 Adelaide's mix of character homes, post-war housing, and newer suburban estates means bathroom tiling complexity varies significantly by location.

-Reactive clay soils.
-Suburbs including Salisbury, Elizabeth, Parafield Gardens, and parts of the Fleurieu Peninsula have reactive clay soils.
+Reactive clay soils (Salisbury, Elizabeth, Parafield Gardens, parts of the Fleurieu Peninsula).
 During dry summers, the clay shrinks; during wet winters, it expands.
 This seasonal movement can crack concrete slabs and, in turn, crack tiles and grout.
-If your home is in a reactive clay area, your tiler should use a flexible adhesive and install additional movement joints to accommodate slab movement.
+If your home is in a reactive clay area, your tiler should use flexible adhesive (not standard cement-based) and install additional movement joints to accommodate slab movement.
+Movement joints should be placed at maximum 4.5m intervals on floors and at all wall-floor junctions.
+Shower floor tiles should meet AS 4586 P3 minimum for wet barefoot areas.

-Character homes.
-Norwood, Unley, Prospect, Goodwood, Hyde Park.
-Adelaide's character home stock is extensive, and many of these homes have original encaustic or tessellated tile floors in bathrooms and hallways.
+Character homes (Norwood, Unley, Prospect, Goodwood, Hyde Park).
+Adelaide's character home stock is extensive.
+Many of these homes have original encaustic or tessellated tile floors in bathrooms and hallways, set in mortar beds 30–50mm thick.
 Some homeowners want to replicate these patterns with reproduction tiles, which is specialist tiling work.
-Others want modern tiles but need the old mortar bed removed first, which is a bigger job than removing modern tiles from a slab.
+Others want modern tiles but need the old mortar bed removed first, which is a considerably bigger job than removing modern thin-set tiles from a slab.
+Tile retailers like Amber in Prospect carry reproduction encaustic ranges for heritage restorations.

-Post-war suburbs.
-Glenelg, Marion, Edwardstown, Campbelltown.
+Post-war suburbs (Glenelg, Marion, Edwardstown, Campbelltown).
 Homes from the 1950s–1970s with concrete slab bathrooms.
 Tiles from this era are often small ceramic mosaics set directly in mortar.
 Removal is time-consuming but the concrete substrate underneath is usually sound.
+These properties tend to sit in the middle of the price range.

-Newer estates.
-Mawson Lakes, Seaford, Golden Grove, Munno Para.
+Newer estates (Mawson Lakes, Seaford, Golden Grove, Munno Para).
 Modern plasterboard walls and concrete slab floors.
 Straightforward preparation, predictable costs.
-These homes sit at the lower end of the range.
+These homes sit at the lower end of the range with minimal substrate correction needed.

 Hiring a Licensed Tiler in SA